 Here’s an example of an annual OKR for a personal goal by Jordan Skole, Editor of Benchmark Bugle, Ventures & Adventures, and Remake Detroit:

-For all these KRs, Skole can say “yes” or “no” for the year.
+For all of these KRs, Skole can say “yes” or “no” for the year.
 If he says “no” to any of them, he did not meet his goal.

 Here’s an example of an OKR by Google as it expands on its sustainability initiative in its hardware:

-Writing the first OKR can seem daunting.
+Writing you first OKR can seem daunting.
 You may be unsure if it’s good enough.
 As John Doerr says, “It won’t be perfect the first time.”
 Like all things in life, it will take trial and error.
 But you have to keep trying.
 At first you may tag too many or be zoomed out too much.